 - Banking & finance

-Katrina is ranked as a rising star for property litigation in the latest edition of the Legal 500.
-The directory describes her as:
+Katrina is ranked as a Rising Star for property litigation by The Legal 500.

-- ‘bright and diligent, her charm inspires confidence in clients and courts alike.’
+- “Bright and diligent, her charm inspires confidence in clients and courts alike.”
+(The Legal 500, 2022)

 Contributor to Atkins Corporate Insolvency Forms (LexisNexis)